mananisak/Data-Divers-gray-scott-sim/README.md

    cd Data-Divers-gray-scott-sim
    ```

-#### Using CMake to build the system for the software
+### Using CMake to build the system for the software
-This is a more robust build system that requires CMake.

 1. Create and enter the build directory
    ```sh
    mkdir build